Joseph ben Hayyim Hazan

 Joseph ben Ḥayyim Hazan (1741 – November 11, 1819) was a Sephardi ḥakham and chief rabbi of Jerusalem.
-At first rabbi in his native city, he went to Palestine in 1811, settling at Hebron, where he became rabbi.
+At first rabbi in his native city, he went to Land of Israel in 1811, settling at Hebron, where he became rabbi.
 In 1813 he was elected chief rabbi of Jerusalem, which position he held until his death.

 Life

 Early life and activities in Izmir

 Yosef Chazan was born in 1741 in Smyrna, Ottoman Empire (now İzmir, Turkey), to Rabbi Chaim Chazan, a prominent rabbi in the city.
 He came from a distinguished lineage of rabbis, including Rabbi David Chazan, Rabbi Chaim Chazan, and Rabbi Yosef Chazan, the author of "Ein Yosef".
 He was also a descendant of Rabbi Abraham Chazan of Girona, a contemporary of Nachmanides, and the author of the liturgical poem "Ahot Ketana".

 Chazan began his studies under his father, but after his father's early death, he was supported by relatives and community leaders, allowing him to dedicate himself to Torah study.
 At 17, he began preaching at the Etz Chaim community, where his ancestors had served.
 He held various roles, including guardian of orphans' and widows' assets and community endowments.

 In 1770, at 29, he was appointed one of three city judges by Rabbi Chaim Abulafia, the senior rabbi of Izmir.
 Four years later, he became a senior Torah educator.
 In 1790, the city's rabbis chose him as a teacher and legal authority.
 In 1794, after the departure of Rabbi Chaim Modai to Safed, Chazan was appointed, alongside Rabbi Raphael Isaac Mayo, as the leading rabbi of Izmir and head of the "Beit Yaakov Rebi" Yeshiva.
 After Rabbi Mayo's death, he served as the sole leading rabbi.
 One of his judicial colleagues was Rabbi Rahamim Aryeh Abraham Cohen Aryash.